keithrbennett/keithrbennett.github.io/_posts/2013-08-03-apple-in-your-system-prompt.md

 >
 ```

-Wait a minute, I thought, I wonder if there's a Unicode character that can be included in the prompt that will jump out at me to tell me where I am&#8230;so I searched the web, and on [http://hea-www.harvard.edu/~fine/OSX/unicode\_apple\_logo.html](http://hea-www.harvard.edu/~fine/OSX/unicode_apple_logo.html "http://hea-www.harvard.edu/~fine/OSX/unicode_apple_logo.html") was the apple logo!
+Wait a minute, I thought, I wonder if there's a Unicode character that can be included in the prompt that will jump out at me to tell me where I am...so I searched the web, and on [http://hea-www.harvard.edu/~fine/OSX/unicode\_apple\_logo.html](http://hea-www.harvard.edu/~fine/OSX/unicode_apple_logo.html "http://hea-www.harvard.edu/~fine/OSX/unicode_apple_logo.html") was the apple logo!

 So I now have the Apple logo as the very first character of my system prompt.
 A picture grabs the eye more effectively than a letter, so it's much easier now to tell that this terminal is connected to my Mac: